G-don/PongJS/README.md

 3 - Move the paddle with your mouse.

-4 - This is a non stop game!! ')
+4 - This is a non stop game! ')

 ##Features

-If ou wanna test your skills playing against an unbeatable Computer player please fell free to play and let me know the final score!!
+Feel free to play and let me know the final score if you want to test your skills against an unbeatable computer player!

 ##Visuals